deeplearning4j/deeplearning4j-docs/troubleshootingneuralnets.md

 ## <a name="epochs">Number of Epochs and Number of Iterations</a>

 An epoch is defined as a full pass of the data set.
-An iteration in DL4J is defined as the number of parameter updates in a row, for each minibatch.

-Generally, you want to use multiple epochs and one iteration (.iterations(1) option) when training; multiple iterations are generally only used when doing full-batch training on very small data sets.

 Too few epochs don't give your network enough time to learn good parameters; too many and you might overfit the training data.
 One way to choose the number of epochs is to use early stopping.
 [Early stopping](http://deeplearning4j.org/earlystopping) can also help to prevent the neural network from overfitting (i.e., can help the net generalize better to unseen data).